-Except in the OS/400 environment, the Key_Storage_Initialization verb requires the Compute Verification Pattern command (offset X'001D') to be enabled in the hardware.
-In the OS/400 environment, no commands are issued to the Coprocessor and therefore command authorization does not apply.
+Except in the i5/OS environment, the Key_Storage_Initialization verb requires the Compute Verification Pattern command (offset X'001D') to be enabled in the active role.
+In the i5/OS environment, no commands are issued to the coprocessor and command authorization does not apply.